Cabin Air Filter From Tuffy Jacksonville

 These high tech filters can block particles larger than 3 microns.
 By contrast, a grain of sand is about 200 microns.

 Now not all vehicles in the Jacksonville area have cabin filters.
 They are fairly new on the scene in Florida.
-About forty percent of new vehicles come with cabin air filters, but the number is growing every year.
+About 40 percent of new vehicles come with cabin air filters, but the number is growing every year.

-Cabin air filters can make for a very nice driving environment for Jacksonville motorists.
+Cabin air filters can make for a very nice driving environment for Jacksonville.
 Your car can be a haven during Florida allergy season with very little dust and pollen getting into the cabin.
 However, like all filters, your cabin air filter eventually gets clogged.
 When this happens, your heating and air conditioning flow can become restricted.
 The filter can even get kind of smelly.

-So keep your cabin air filter clean.
+So, Jacksonville drivers, keep your cabin air filter clean.
 It may not help with your brother-in-law in the backseat, but it will make your driving experience more enjoyable.